muratk3n/thirdwave/en/README.md

 ---

-Prices fell afterwards, especially in telecom.
+Leadership.
 You gotta fill in the blanks, nam sayin?
 Do the deed.
 Dot the i's...
 Do the work ordinary citizens dont want to do (and cant effin do, lets be honest).

+---

+Prices fell afterwards, especially in telecom.

 "2011 social protests and the fall of holding group tycoons.
 After mass demonstrations in 2011 that brought hundreds of thousands of Israelis